-"The Ocean of Life is . . . . . the 'One Life,' Paramatma, when the transcendental supreme Soul is meant; and Jivatma, when we speak of the physical and animal 'breath of life' or, so to speak, the differential soul, that life in short, which gives being to the atom and the universe, the molecule and the man, the animal, plant, and mineral."
+"...The Ocean of Life is...the "One Life," Paramatma, when the transcendental supreme Soul is meant; and Jivatma, when we speak of the physical and animal "breath of life" or, so to speak, the differentiated soul, that life in short, which gives being to the atom and the universe, the molecule and the man, the animal, plant and mineral (T. B. L., 83)

-T. of B.L. p.
-83
+"...Thus it was, that the second or vital Principle in man (Life) is there in [Fragment of Occult Truth, No. 1] named Jivatma instead of Jiva, and left to stand without the explanation that the esoteric Buddhists or Arhats, recognizing but one life, ubiquitous and omnipresent, call by the name of "Jiv", the manifested life, the second principle; and by Atman or Jivatman the seventh principle or unmanifested life; where as the Vedantees give the name but to the seventh and identify it with

-"Thus it was, that the second or vital Principle in man (Life) is therein [Fragment of Occult Truth, No. 1] named Jivatma instead of Jiva, and left to stand without the explanation that the esoteric Buddhists or Arhats, recognising but one life, ubiquitous and omnipresent, call by the name of 'Jiv', the manifested life, the second principle; and by Atman or Jivatman the seventh principle or unmanifested life; whereas the Vedantees give the name but to the seventh and identify it with Paramatman or Parabrahm...
-The Occultist and the Vedantee...know that the neutral, sexless, and passive Paramatman and its ray Jivatman which can be manifested only through its connection with object and form, does not, nor can it 'disappear' or 'perish' [on the death of personality] as a totality; but that both the words relating to the Manas or antahkarana, those organs of bersonal conscious sense which belonging only to the body are quite distinct from the spiritual soul - mean no more than the temporary withdrawal of the ray from the manifested, back into the unmanifested world; and that this soul in short, which is said to have disappeared and perished, is not the eternal total Individuality, but the temporary personality, one of the numberless beads strung on the rosary, the long thread of the manifested lives,"
+Paramatman or Parabrahm...The Occultist and the Vedantee...know that the neutral, sexless, and passive Paramatman and its ray Jivatman which can be manifested only through its connection with object and form, does not, nor can it "disappear" or "perish" [on the death of personality] as a totality; but that both the words relating to the Manas or antahkarana, those organs of personal conscious sense which belonging only to the body are quite distinct from the spiritual soul mean no more than the temporary withdrawal of the ray from the manifested, back into the unmanifested world; and that this soul is short, which is said to have disappeared and perished, is not the eternal total Individuality, but the temporary personality, one of the numberless beads strung on the rosary, the long thread of the manifested lives."
+(C. W. IV., 547/48)